j-kav/dependency-injection-typescript/README.md

 # dependency-injection-typescript

-Dependency injection is one of form of inversion of control in typescript
+Dependency injection is one form of inversion of control in typescript